 6 Secrets For How to Stay Healthy While Traveling

 1. Required Vaccinations

 The first step toward staying healthy when traveling is to check and see if the country you’re visiting has any required vaccinations.

 Sometimes when you are searching for airfare, depending on which site or travel apps you use, you might see a travel warning or advisory.
 Don’t ignore that!
 Be sure to review it before actually proceeding with your travel reservations.

 A travel agent should be able to help direct you if there are any special travel alerts or requirements.
 You may also want to visit you own doctor for advice.
 You should know that some of these inoculations have to be administered in stages, over a period of up to several months, so please take that into account well in advance of your travel dates.

-If you easily sign up for my newsletter (at the bottom of this post), you will be instantly directed to a free “travel cheat sheet” that you can download before your next trip.
+If you easily sign up for my newsletter (at the bottom), you’ll be instantly directed to a free “healthy travel checklist”.
+You can download and print it for all the best travel essentials to have before your next trip.

 2. Destination Rules